betterscientificsoftware/bssw.io/CuratedContent/RemoteWorkingAgileWorld.md

 The podcast discusses a wide-range of topics related to remote working - some are discussed in more detail than others.

 Topics mentioned in the podcast include the following:
- - Communicate effectively in distributed teams teams with focus on politeness, mutual understanding, patience and respect.
+ - Communicate effectively in distributed teams with focus on politeness, mutual understanding, patience and respect.
  - Maintain leadership with remote teams based on trust without micromanaging and offer flexibility in communication.
  - Invest in technology including good audio/visual-conferencing systems and regular one-on-one/group meetings.
  - Have team days; get everyone together in the same location on a regular basis.
- - Error on the side of over-communicating (Rule of 7, repeat it 7 times).
+ - Err on the side of over-communicating (Rule of 7, repeat it 7 times).
  - Create streams of work (channels); avoid getting spammed by too many messages (i.e. Slack).
  - Seek ways to create "water cooler" moments.
  - Leverage co-working spaces to counter loneliness.